szczyglis-dev/py-gpt/README.md

 - Ollama (ollama)
 ```

+## Adding custom LLM providers

-Handling LLMs with Langchain is implemented through modules.
-This allows for the addition of support for any model available via Langchain.
-All built-in modules for models are included in the `llm` directory.
+Handling LLMs with Langchain is implemented through separated wrappers.
+This allows for the addition of support for any provider and model available via Langchain.
+All built-in wrappers for the models and its providers are placed in the `llm` directory.

-These modules are loaded into the application during startup using `launcher.add_llm()` method:
+These wrappers are loaded into the application during startup using `launcher.add_llm()` method:

 ```python
 # app.py